xjyx/FEICP/README.md

   scipy

 ## RNA-seq
-The RNase R-trated paired-end RNA-seq is recommended.
+The RNase R-treated paired-end RNA-seq is recommended.
 Total RNA-seq, poly(A)-/ribo- RNA-seq is also acceptable.
 According to our experience, the RNase R treatment can significantly enrich EIciRNAs, like other circRNAs.

 # Installation
 All the 3 steps of FEICP is integrated into a PBS script for qsub on on computing cluster and is out of the box so there's no need to install.

+# Setup
+The FEICP pipeline need the reference genome file and the gene annotation file used to find and annotate the circular.
+The recommended gene annotation file are gencode, ENSEMBL or NCBI RefSeq GTF files.
+And the reference genome file should contain all the genome sequences.

+# Usage
+After getting the